 Besides the permits, there are a few other documents that you will require before you travel:

 • You will need one form or another of health and travel insurance.
-Notably, Italy has one of the best state provided healthcare systems in the world which citizens of EU countries with a free EHIC card use to access free or low cost medical treatment.
+Notably, Italy has one of the best state provided healthcare systems in the world which citizens of EU countries with a free EHIC card use to access free or low cost medical treatment , this also applies to UK nationals..
 Other non-EU citizens however do not qualify for full coverage.

 If your travel insurance policy does not cover emergency medical treatment and critical issues such as evacuation, then get a policy with extra health insurance.
 Just like other important documents, make sure to pack photocopies of all your insurance documents in a separate pack from the originals as back-up.
 You may be on prescription medicine, or travelling with someone with such prescriptions so ensure that you have packed extra quantities of the medicine just in case the medicine is not readily available in Italy.